bugfishtm/bugfish-cms/docs/mkdocs/docs/docker.md

 ### Method 1: Choose Module from Store

 1. Login to the Administrator Site Module.
-2. Navigate to "Store".
+2. Navigate to "Docker" and Select the "Store Tab".
 3. Download the desired script module through the web interface.
-4. Navigate to the "Docker Module" area of the Administrator Module.
-5. Install through or docker integration interface.
+4. Install through or docker integration interface in "Templates" Tab.

 ### Method 2: Upload in Administrator Module

 1. Open the Administrator Module in your web browser.
 2. Login as Administrator or privileged user.
-3. Go to the "Docker Module" area and select "Upload Manually".
+3. Go to the "Docker" area and select "Upload".
 4. Upload the docker module's .zip file.
-5. Install through or docker integration interface.
+5. Install through or docker integration interface in "Templates" Tab.

 ## Example Module